Euro gains on rising hopes of Greek debt deal

-NEW YORK The euro gained against the U.S. dollar on Tuesday on rising hopes that Greece will find common ground with its euro zone partners for support beyond its current bailout programme.
+NEW YORK The euro gained against the U.S. dollar on Tuesday on rising hopes that Greece will find common ground with its euro zone partners for support beyond its current bailout program.

 Athens rejected a proposal to request a six-month extension of its international bailout on Monday as "unacceptable."